MSUSEL/msusel-ssp-manager/README.md

 sudo usermod -aG docker yourUserName <br />
 (Restart your machine) <br />

+This project uses the BRON database developed by Hemberg et al. at MIT as a submodule.
+The original research for the database can be found as: <br />
+Hemberg, Erik, Jonathan Kelly, Michal Shlapentokh-Rothman, Bryn Reinstadler, Katherine Xu, Nick Rutar, and Una-May O'Reilly.
+"Linking threat tactics, techniques, and patterns with defensive weaknesses, vulnerabilities and affected platform configurations for cyber hunting." arXiv preprint arXiv:2010.00533 (2020). <br />

+To clone this repository, including the BRON submodule use: <br />
+git clone --recurse-submodules https://github.com/MSUSEL/msusel-ssp-manager.git   <br />

-Now we're going to create the graph database that we'll use to map the different collections of cybersecurity data: <br />
+To create the graph database containing the different collections of cybersecurity data: <br />
 cd BRON <br />
 docker-compose up <br />

 This command will create two containers.
-One is an arangodb container that will host our db.
-The second is a bootstrap container that will populate the db with the data from different cybersecurity collections.
+One is an arangodb container that will host our database.
+The second is a bootstrap container that will populate the database with the data from different cybersecurity collections.
 (The bootstrap process can take up to 45 mins) <br />
-The original research that produced this db was performed by: Hemberg, Erik, Jonathan Kelly, Michal Shlapentokh-Rothman, Bryn Reinstadler, Katherine Xu, Nick Rutar, and Una-May O'Reilly.
-"Linking threat tactics, techniques, and patterns with defensive weaknesses, vulnerabilities and affected platform configurations for cyber hunting." arXiv preprint arXiv:2010.00533 (2020). <br />

 Once the bootstrap finishes, you can see the database in your browser at localhost:8529.
 The username is root and the password is changeme.
 Select the BRON database. <br />

-Go back to the SSP_Manager folder: <br />
+Go back to the msusel-ssp-manager directory: <br />
 cd .. <br />

-And go into the SSP_Demo folder: <br />
+And go into the oscal-processing directory: <br />
+cd oscal-processing <br />
+docker build -t oscalprocessing . <br />
+This command will create a docker image for NIST's OSCAL validation tool.
+When a file is submitted for validation on the UI, the flask container will spin up a container for the validation tool using this docker image. <br />
+Go back to the msusel-ssp-manager directory: <br />
+cd ..  <br />

+Run the generate-env.sh scritp.
+This script stores the current working directory path in a .env file that will be created.
+The docker-compose command will read this file and inform the flask container of where it is located in the host file system.
+Run the script with: <br />
+./generate-env.sh  <br />

+Go into flask: <br />
-cd SSP_Demo <br />
+cd flask <br />

-Now we'll add additional data collections to the BRON db, in particular, mappings from MITRE ATT&CK Techniques to NIST SP 800-53 security controls.
-These mapping where done by MITRE Engenuity Center for Threat-Informed Defense (see: https://github.com/center-for-threat-informed-defense/attack-control-framework-mappings). <br />
+Now we'll add additional data collections to the BRON database.
+These are mappings from MITRE ATT&CK Techniques to NIST SP 800-53 security controls.
+These mapping where done by MITRE Engenuity Center for Threat-Informed Defense (see:https://github.com/center-for-threat-informed-defense/mappings-explorer/). <br />
 docker-compose up <br />
+The first container that this commands creates is called driver and add the additional collections to the database.
 This command will also create a python flask container that we'll be using as a provisional UI to test the tool. <br />
-When the driver container exits, the new collections will have been added to the db.
-You can access the UI at localhost:5000. <br />
+The driver container will take some time to complete (up to 30 minutes).
+When it finishes, the new collections will have been added to the database. <br />

-Go back to the SSP_Manager folder: <br />
-cd .. <br />

-And go into the oscal-cli-docker folder: <br />
+The flask UI can be accessed at localhost:5000. <br />

-cd oscal-cli-docker <br />
+The application is now ready. <br />
-docker build -t validation . <br />
-This command will create a docker image for NIST's OSCAL validation tool.
-When a file is submitted for validation on the UI, the flask container will spin up a container for the validation tool using this docker image. <br />

-The application is now ready.
-Going forward, to restart the application, you only need to restart the aragodb and flask containers with: <br />
+Going forward, to restart the application, you only need to restart the aragodb container:  <br />
 docker start containerID <br />

+And flask containers with: <br />
+docker start containerID <br />

 You can stop them with: <br />
 docker stop containerID <br />

-There is a Test_Files folder with three test files. <br />
-profile.yaml can be used to test the validation tool. <br />
-controls.json and cve.json can be used to test the security control prioritization functionality. <br />

 Funding Agency:   <br />